$W$-Boson Mass Anomaly from Scale Invariant 2HDM: Introduction

-The content of this paper is arranged as the following.
-We first introduce the scale invariant 2HDM in the next section.
+The content of this paper is arranged as follows.
+We first introduce the SI-2HDM in the next section.
 Then in section \ref{const}, we will discuss the theoretical and experimental constraints on the model.
 In section \ref{res} we present the results and will determine for what scalars masses the $W$-boson mass anomaly can be explained.
 We conclude in section \ref{conc}.